-We’d like to say a big thanks to our October Web.AppStorm weekly sponsors.
-We’ve had a number of great apps sponsor our site so far, and we’re very excited to be featuring them.
+We’d like to say a special Thank You! to our sponsors from May.
 If you would like to feature your app on our site with an advertisement, be sure to check out our available slots on BuySellAds or register for a weekly sponsorship for your app.

 If you haven’t already checked out our the great apps that sponsored our site last month, be sure to check them out now!